python/cpython/Doc/library/os.rst

 .. function:: system(command)

    Execute the command (a string) in a subshell.
-This is implemented by calling the Standard C function :cfunc:`system`, and has the same limitations.
+This is implemented by calling the Standard C function :c:func:`system`, and has the same limitations.
    Changes to :data:`sys.stdin`, etc. are not reflected in the environment of the executed command.

    On Unix, the return value is the exit status of the process encoded in the format specified for :func:`wait`.
-Note that POSIX does not specify the meaning of the return value of the C :cfunc:`system` function, so the return value of the Python function is system-dependent.
+Note that POSIX does not specify the meaning of the return value of the C :c:func:`system` function, so the return value of the Python function is system-dependent.

    On Windows, the return value is that returned by the system shell after running